A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 The range of Canon's A-series 35mm SLR Film cameras, which pioneered the Programmed AE mode with the Canon A-1, is a varied offering that addresses various levels of the consumer market.
 Included in the range were two lower-cost versions of the AE-1, first the AT-1, which comes with only manual exposure mode, and the AV-1, which only has aperture-priority AE.

-Built to the same exacting standards of the A-series platform, the AV-1's main consumer sector was photo enthusiasts who want a simple and easy-to-operate SLR camera or one to start with, but one which allows depth-of-field control, and AE flash photography with specific flash units.
+Built to the same exacting standards of the A-series platform, the AV-1's main consumer sector was photo enthusiasts who want a simple and easy-to-operate SLR camera or one to start with, but one that allows depth-of-field control, and AE flash photography with specific flash units.

-In simple focus-and-shoot terminology, all you have to do is to preset the aperture opening of the lens and the shutter speed dial to A, frame, focus, and release the shutter.
+In simple focus-and-shoot terminology, all you have to do is preset the aperture opening of the lens and the shutter speed dial to A, frame, focus, and release the shutter.
 Images should be nothing but perfect.
 For an added level of creativity, the AV-1 does come with a Backlight Compensation button, B mode, and a Self-Timer that can also be used with an AE flash.

 The Canon AV-1, when complemented with Canon's FD legacy lenses which are equally favored by current DSLR and mirrorless digital camera enthusiasts, is definitely a way to get you started, and your enthusiasm for film photography is inspired!